 9. Fujifilm XF 100-400mm f/4.5-5.6 R LM OIS WR

-Equipped with a 5.0-stop effective Optical Image Stabilization (OIS) system, this lens significantly minimizes camera shake.
-This is crucial for achieving sharp images when shooting handheld at long focal lengths, allowing photographers to work in a variety of conditions.
+Equipped with a powerful 5.0-stop Optical Image Stabilization (OIS) system, this lens significantly minimizes camera shake.
+This is absolutely crucial for achieving sharp images when shooting handheld at extreme focal lengths, allowing you to work in a variety of conditions.

-The lens features a twin Linear Motor (LM) for fast, quiet, and highly accurate autofocus, essential for tracking fast-moving subjects.
-Its weather-resistant (WR) construction, with seals at multiple points, protects against dust and moisture, making it a reliable lens for challenging outdoor environments.
+The lens features a twin Linear Motor (LM) for fast, quiet, and highly accurate autofocus, which is essential when tracking the moon or focusing in low light.
+Its weather-resistant (WR) construction protects against dust and moisture, making it a reliable lens for challenging outdoor environments.

 10. TTArtisan 500mm f/6.3 Manual Focus Telephoto Lens

-Built with a sturdy metal body, the TTArtisan 500mm f/6.3 includes a rotatable tripod collar for balanced mounting.
-Its relatively bright f/6.3 aperture for a 500mm lens can be advantageous in decent light, making it suitable for subjects like stationary wildlife, moon photography, or distant landscapes for photographers on a budget.
+Built with a sturdy metal body, the TTArtisan 500mm f/6.3 includes a rotatable tripod collar for balanced mounting—a must-have since you will be focusing manually.
+Its relatively bright f/6.3 aperture can be advantageous, making it suitable for moon photography and distant landscapes for the truly budget-conscious photographer.

 Buyer’s Guide: What to Look for in a Moon Photography Lens